KGB33/RoboShpee/README.md

 #  RoboShpee

-A Discord bot for Auto-Moderation, amongst other things.
+A Discord bot for Auto-Moderation, and other things.

 ## Features